poolestar/lock-in-amplifier/README.md

 # Lock-In-Amplifier

-This public personal repository was sourced from the VIPM lock-in amplifier plus a few debugging/learning subVIs.
+This public personal repository was sourced from the VIPM lock-in amplifier plus the addition of a few debugging/research subVIs.
 This repo include changes like: adding 2 mathematically generated sines from the FPGA for validation purpuses, adding a PLL better suited for digital pulses, and adding a FIR decimation filter as well as the including CIC.

 ## Software Stack